 11.18 If the player has viewed their sixth card or exchanged cards, or if additional cards have been bought or exchanged in subsequent boxes, then that player no longer qualifies for the Super Bet Wager combination payment.

-11.19 If there are insufficient cards to complete a hand, the Dealer will manually shuffle the cards from the discard rack and deal those remaining cards as required.11.20 If any provisions are not covered by the rules, the Casino Operator’s (or above) decision is final.
+11.19 If there are insufficient cards to complete a hand, the Dealer will manually shuffle the cards from the discard rack and deal those remaining cards as required.

+11.20If cards are dealt out of sequence during the draw and the wrong player has looked at them, then he/she shall retain those cards.
+The next cards shall then be dealt to the player who should have received the cards dealt out of sequence and thereafter cards shall be dealt to all players in sequence.

+11.21If any provisions are not covered by the rules, the Casino Operator’s (or above) decision is final.

 Lunar Poker layout